-Royals use 2-run homer by Edward Olivarez in the 12th inning to beat Mariners
+Royals use 2-run homer by Edward Olivares in the 12th inning to beat Mariners

 Thanks in large part to Kansas City’s Salvador Perez, neither happened.

-Perez hit his second grand slam in two nights in the fourth inning for the Royals, and eight innings later, Edward Olivarez hit a two-run homer that lifted Kansas City to an 8-7 victory over Seattle in 12 innings on Friday night at T-Mobile Park.
+Perez hit his second grand slam in two nights in the fourth inning for the Royals, and eight innings later, Edward Olivares hit a two-run homer that lifted Kansas City to an 8-7 victory over Seattle in 12 innings on Friday night at T-Mobile Park.

 Olivarez’s homer came with two outs and just cleared the wall in left field.
 For a moment, it appeared Jake Fraley might have caught the ball, but his glove was empty.
 It was a bitter end for the Mariners (69-60), who played their first 12-inning game of the season, one that took 4 hours and 40 minutes.

-Seattle fell 4 1/2 games behind Boston for the final wild-card spot.
+Seattle fell 4 1/2 games behind Boston for the final wild-card playoff spot.

 “Tough night,” said Seattle manager Scott Servais.
 “We’re used to winning those (type of) games.
 We find a way.
 Tonight we just couldn’t get it done.”